-Student Learning Outcomes outcome in this course of each outcome will be assessed in this course Students will use statistical methods to understand error lectures and readingshomework quizzes and final lab reports and error propagation for data analysis. • Lab exercises • clickers questions Students will use fundamentals of chemical equilibria to quantify materials in unknown samples. lectures/readings on equilibriumhomeworkLab exercises quizzes and final lab reports clicker questions
+Student Learning Outcomes How students will practice each outcome in this course How student achievement of each outcome will be Students will use statistical methods to understand error and error propagation for data analysis. lectures and readingshomeworkLab exercises assessed in this course quizzes and final lab reports clickers questions and inclass activities Students will use fundamentals of chemical equilibria to quantify materials in unknown samples. lectures/readings on equilibriumhomeworkLab exercises quizzes and final lab reports clickers questions and inclass activities